+4.1.1.
+Bachelor of Business Administration

-3.2.1.
-Business and Organizational Administration Major, Four-year B.A.
-Admission Requirements CMU's regular admission requirements, except that High School credits must include a credit in either precalculus math or applied math.
-Graduation Requirements:
+CMU's regular admission requirements, except that High School credits must include a credit in precalculus math.

-120 credit hours fulfilling the program requirements as specified below A minimum grade point average of 2.0 ("C") in the courses presented for the major A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 120 credit hours Residency Requirements:
+- 120 credit hours fulfilling the program requirements as specified below - A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 120 credit hours

-60 credit hours within the degree, including 12 credit hours of the last 30 credit hours in the degree program 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements 30 credit hours of the major requirements Core Curriculum Requirements:
+60 credit hours within the degree, including 12 credit hours of the last 30 credit hours in the degree program